santiment/academy/src/docs/general/products-and-plans/santiment-products/index.md

 ![](4.png)

-## Sangraphs
+## Sandata

-Sangraphs (formerly "Sanbase Dashboards") is our beta test area, where we have experimental features and work out new datafeeds before introducing them to Sanbase.
+Sandata is our beta test area, where we have experimental features and work out new datafeeds before introducing them to Sanbase.
 This area is accessible via SAN staking and is for more advanced users.